tukaelu/ikesu/README-ja.md

 ```
 NAME:
-   ikesu - We monitor the health of the fish in the "Ikesu".
+   ikesu - Manage the health condition of the fish in the "Ikesu".

 USAGE:
    ikesu [global options] command [command options] [arguments...]